marcusdesai/utote/README.md

 available for the SIMD types in `packed_simd`.
 Although there are crates available that enable generic implementation of SIMD code they either lack features in comparison to `packed_simd`, increase the complexity of the implementation, or are unstable themselves.
 Other than enabling the implementation, the benefit of using macros is that the actual implementation code is straightforward.

+Since multisets are essentially collections of counters + some useful methods on those counters, the implementations are built only for `uint` types.
+The current Multiset is thus quite low level, perhaps better serving as a backend for future implementations given any type.

 Please see the [docs](https://docs.rs/utote) for the API and more information!

 ### Future Development

+- Build an implementation of Multiset, for scalar and SIMD types, which uses Vec.
+- Build a Multiset implementation for any `T` which using the `uint` implementations as a backend to handle the element counters.
-Once `const generics` and `std::simd` are more fully implemented it should be possible to replace most of the macros with generic implementations.
+- Once `const generics` and `std::simd` are more fully implemented it should be possible to replace most of the macros with generic implementations.
 And once these features are stabilised it will be possible to enable all the SIMD implementations in `utote` in the stable toolchain.